silverwolf2r/BLEvilPortal/README.md

 # EvilPortalBLE
-An Evil portal app that will log in to a Ble-connected phone with the credentials it receives.
+An Evil portal app that will log in to an app on Ble-connected phone with the credentials it receives.

 This is a current work in progress and for demonstration purposes, I am using Tesla as an example company